McLaren Park History

 McLaren Visioning Plan – Trails Component

-Currently, the Recreation and Park Department is going through another planning process: The McLaren Visioning Plan.
+Recently, the Recreation and Park Department went through another planning process: The McLaren Visioning Plan.
 The primary goal is to determine how to spend millions of dollars allocated under a 2012 bond, and to set up future projects for future bond.

 Trails for hikers and mountain bikers have been a top request in every single survey of the park, including ones taken in 1983, 2004, and 2016.
 This preference is reflected in the current plan, where trails are a key feature.